rust-lang/blog.rust-lang.org/posts/2025-02-13-2024-State-Of-Rust-Survey-results.md

 In terms of answers belonging to the "Other" category, they can be clustered into three categories: people using LLM (large language model) assistants (Copilot, ChatGPT, Claude, etc.), reading the official Rust forums (Discord, [URLO][urlo]) or being mentored while contributing to Rust projects.
 We would like to extend a big thank you to those making our spaces friendly and welcoming for newcomers, as it is important work and it pays off.
 Interestingly, a non-trivial number of people "learned by doing" and used rustc error messages and clippy as a guide, which is a good indicator of the quality of Rust diagnostics.

 In terms of formal education, it seems that Rust has not yet penetrated university curriculums, as this is typically a very slowly moving area.
-Only a very small number of respondents (around 3%) have taken a university Rust course or use university learning materials.
+Only a very small number of respondents (around 3%) have taken a university Rust course or used university learning materials.

 <!-- Chart have-you-taken-a-rust-course start -->
 <div>